 Mad Hippie Vitamin C Serum Ingredients

-After testing out this serum and noticing great results, I decided to do a bit more research into the specific ingredients.
+After testing out this serum and seeing great results, I decided to do a bit more research into the specific ingredients.
 I’ve listed out the high-quality ingredients next.

 Vitamin C (Sodium Ascorbyl Phosphate)